Hand, foot and mouth disease

 - a sore throat and mouth

-After one or two days, red spots appear on the tongue and inside the mouth.
+After 1 or 2 days, red spots appear on the tongue and inside the mouth.

 These quickly develop into larger yellow-grey mouth ulcers with red edges.